ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## Core concepts in code

-After absorbing this sample code, you'll have context for much of the documentation that follows.
+After absorbing this sample code, you’ll have context for much of the documentation that follows.

 The sample test file below demonstrates the following: